 For dinner, head north to the city of Delta, which sits at the confluence of the Gunnison and Uncompahgre rivers.
 The Garden Center Bistro on Hwy.
 50 as you enter town serves many local wines and produce.
 Head into town to see the numerous murals, sculptures and floral displays that pepper its charming Main Street.

 From Delta, explore the nearby agriculture-centric towns at the base of Colorado’s beautiful Grand Mesa.
 To the east are Crawford, Hotchkiss and Paonia, all of which are stops along the West Elk Loop Scenic and Historic Byway.
 And to the north sit Cedaredge and Eckert.
 Each town has a handful of cafes and lodging options.

 If you start in Hotchkiss, consider the Coaltrain Coffeehouse for breakfast and some strong fair-trade coffee.
 Wander through Bridge Street’s shops, and take a peek into the Creamery Arts Center, where artists from Colorado’s Western Slope display their works.
 Hotchkiss is also home to several wineries with tasting rooms, including Leroux Creek.

 For lunch, head to Crawford’s Black Canyon Cafe, which gets high praise for its burgers and sweet-potato fries.
 Crawford is a great starting place for those wanting to visit the Black Canyon’s North Rim.
 The park entrance is only a short drive away and offers several brief hikes that access dramatic views of the narrower end of the canyon.

 Or, make your way to the nearby town of Cedaredge for lunch at Creekside Cafe and Bakery or the Loading Dock Deli.
 For an aperitif, visit the Colorado Gold Distillery (closed Sunday and Monday), which offers tours and tastings of their fine sipping whiskey, vodka and gin.

 Another afternoon option is to make your way to a few of Paonia’s locally owned wineries.
-Afterward, take a tour of Delicious Orchards’ u-pick cherry, peach and pear trees and grab a sandwich in their cafe.
-Stop into Revolution Brewing’s beer garden for a local craft brew, and then head to The Living Farm Cafe or Flying Fork for dinner.
+Afterward, take a tour of Delicious Orchards’ U-pick cherry, peach and pear trees and grab a sandwich in their cafe.
+Stop into Chrysalis Beer for a local craft brew, and then head to Rio Bravo or Flying Fork for dinner.